Geography

 The official language is Spanish (Castilian) and other regional languages such as Catalan, Basque, Galician and Valencian in specific Autonomous Communities.

-Religion The majority of the population is Roman Catholic.
+The majority of the population is Roman Catholic.

 Politic administration

-Spain is a parliamentary monarchy, The King is the Head of State.
+pain is a parliamentary monarchy, The King is the Head of State.
 The responsibility of enacting lows is entrusted to the Lower House of Parliament and the Senate.
 The members are elected by universal suffrage every four years.
 The government is headed by the President of Government who is elected by the Generals Courts and is in charge to elect the Council of Ministers.
 For administrative purpose, Spain is organized into 17 autonomous Communities each containing one or more provinces.
 Each Autonomous Community exercises the powers assigned to by the constitution as specified in ’’Statute of Autonomy’’.
-The Autonomous Communities are financially autonomous and can share in the revenue collected under central taxes or can levy their own taxes and also can receive allocation from the General State budget.
-As result of the structure Spain has become one of most decentralized countries in Europe.